briglx/briglx.github.io/docs/_posts/2011-03-28-enable-pretty-links-in-word-press.md

 Well, it was just [a click of a button](http://codex.wordpress.org/Using_Permalinks#Using_.22Pretty.22_permalinks) but when I clicked on the button, Wordpress told me:

-> If your `.htaccess` file were writable, we could do this automatically, but it isn’t so these are the `mod_rewrite` rules you should have in your `.htaccess` file.
+> If your `.htaccess` file were writable, we could do this automatically, but it isn't so these are the `mod_rewrite` rules you should have in your `.htaccess` file.

 ```xml
 <IfModule mod_rewrite.c>